prairienative/prairienative.github.io/Reading.md

 ---

-We mostly read as a break from work ... or actually, we treat reading as a way to change direction or cleanse the intellectual palate ... we try to speedread *with serious, critical intention.*
+We mostly read as a break from work ... or actually, we treat reading as a way to change direction or cleanse the intellectual palate ... we try to ***speed***read *with serious, critical intention.*

 # Curated Reading Collections